sandboxie-plus/sandboxie-docs/PlusContent/BoxSnapshots.md

 # Box Snapshots (for Sandboxie Plus)

 A **snapshot** saves the current state of a sandbox.
 You can create multiple snapshots of a box at different times and make one of the snapshots the default.
 To get started, open the Sandman GUI, right-click on the desired sandbox and click 'Snapshots Manager' from the drop-down list.
 See image below.
+You can revert to a snapshot anytime.

 ![](../Media/Box_Snapshot1.png)